Goofisded/Rin-Scraper/README.md

 1. **Enter the URL**: When prompted, input the URL of the website you want to scrape.
 2. **View Results**: The scraper will return detailed information, including DNS servers, emails, phone numbers, security.txt, headers, and more.
-3. **Save or Analyze**: Use the organized and colorized output for analysis or further development.
+3. **Save or Analyze**: Use output for analysis or further development.

 ## Screenshot